Pyomo/pyomo/doc/OnlineDocs/contributed_packages/doe/doe.rst

 The observation errors are assumed to be independent both in time and across measurements with a constant standard deviation of 1 M for each species.

-Step 0: Import Pyomo and the Pyomo.DOE module
+Step 0: Import Pyomo and the Pyomo.DoE module
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. doctest::